MatrixAI/Relay/experiments/intrahost2/README.md

 From this point, you can run `ip netns exec A ping fe00::1` and `ip netns exec C tcpdump` in separate terminals and watch the traffic.

+A potential result of this is that we'd have Automaton to Automaton load balancing rather than load balancing per connection.
+Whether this is an issue or not (or in what situations it becomes an issue and when it's ok) will have to wait until future experiments when requirements are more concretely defined.

 * As an aside on the above setup, iptables rules are able to actually change but the change won't be actually implemented until the conntrack entry is removed.